ShukHeiMok/University-Project/Year 2 IoT Group Project/README.md

 ## Group 29 - IoT Project - Smart Doorbell

 ## Description
 Our project is a smart doorbell designed to help owners observe motion outside of their house with convenience.
+The doorbell is implemented on Raspberry Pi & GrovePi+.

 ## Sensors and Actuators
 Sensors: Camera, Ultrasonic Ranger, and LED button (button).